tkbtkysms/solca/README.md

 # solca
-This program is a space-optimal version of a grammar compression called FOLCA[1].
+This program is a space-optimal version of grammar compression called FOLCA[1].
 The detail will be published in ESA2017.
 This program uses [RSDic](https://code.google.com/archive/p/rsdic/) as a part of the data structure.